Collecting your recycling

 - Used tissues and kitchen roll

-- Clothes (please use a textiles bank or charity collection for these)
+- Clothes Unfortunately we are not able to recycle clothes and shoes in the green lidded bin.
+Please use a textiles bank or charity collection for these

 - Plant pots/trays

 - Other glass items such as drinking glasses, windows, vases, cookware (Pyrex/Visionware)

 - Batteries (by law any shop that sells batteries has to take back old household batteries for recycling)

 - Electrical items such as toasters, hairdryers, DVD players etc

 - Garden waste - this cannot go in either the green or grey lidded bin.
 We can recycle this through our Garden Waste Service or you can take it to one of the County Council's Household Waste Recycling Centres.

 Note: Wrapping paper, Christmas decorations and cards etc that contain mixed materials cannot be recycled.
 If they are made just of paper or card then they can be recycled.

 If you live in a household where there is no-one physically able to take your refuse or recycling to the curtilage of your property for collection, you can register for an assisted collection.
 This means that your refuse, recycling and food waste do not have to be taken to the boundary of your property with the public highway.
 Instead they can be placed at an agreed location such as by the front door or to the side of your house.